ton-defi-org/ton-offline-multi-mnemonic/README.md

 1. Download and copy this library to a secured computer (preferably without internet connection)
 2. Open ton-mnemonic-pk.html
 3. Enter 24 word mnemonic or use the 'Generate New Mnemonic' button.
 4. Enter derivation path.
-Different derivation paths will result with different private keys.
+Different derivation paths will generate different private keys.
 5. Enter number of private keys to generate and pk start index.
+Can be useful if you want to generate more pks.
 6. Covert the mnemonic to pks and download zip files.
+7. The 2-checksum words can be stored and used later to validate the mnemonic you entered is correct

+#### Examples:
+Generate 10 pks starting from index 0 with a given mnemonic:
+- mnemonic: "remind trim update similar device behind exhibit attitude video gap broccoli cable fly pioneer ostrich hill tuna bamboo fortune admit tornado equip fitness verify" <br/>
+- derivation path: example/0 <br/>
+- number of private keys: 10 <br/>
+- start index: 0 <br/>

+If you want to generate 5 more pks using the smae mnemonic and the same derivation path you can do the following:
+- mnemonic: "remind trim update similar device behind exhibit attitude video gap broccoli cable fly pioneer ostrich hill tuna bamboo fortune admit tornado equip fitness verify" <br/>
+- derivation path: example/0 <br/>
+- number of private keys: 5 <br/>
+- start index: 10 <br/>

+If you want to use the same mnemonic and generate 10 different pks starting from index 0, use different derivation path:
+- mnemonic: "remind trim update similar device behind exhibit attitude video gap broccoli cable fly pioneer ostrich hill tuna bamboo fortune admit tornado equip fitness verify" <br/>
+- derivation path: example/1 <br/>
+- number of private keys: 10 <br/>
+- start index: 0 <br/>